Istiak104/Curve_ss/README.md

-C++ program including graphics libray:3
+C++ program including graphics libray.
 Rules are discussed in the program